If you have high cholesterol and you are not taking statins, it is time

 African Americans, women and Hispanics are represented in the guidelines.

-bringing “bad” cholesterol numbers down.
-The new recommendations de-emphasize
+cholesterol numbers down.
+The new recommendations de-emphasize the numbers

-rich in fish, nuts, olive oil, vegetables and fruit, which has been shown to
+fish, nuts, olive oil, vegetables and fruit, which has been shown to reduce

-expected some resistance.
-After all, I was now telling patients they needed
+resistance.
+After all, I was now telling patients they needed medications

-medications that were not previously recommended for them.
-So far, though, the
+that were not previously recommended for them.
+So far, though, the reception

 has been positive.